arman-shafiei/snapp-task/README.md

 - Ingress
 - Metallb

 For this scenario we choose Ingress solution because it's beneficial and simple.
+We can define rules, change http to https and balance requests sent to backends.
 The other two solutions are not really suitable for us.
 Why?
 **NodePort** is the simplest one but not doing any load balancing and we can't serve based on route or hostname.
-**Metallb** is a powerful tool but for it's complicated and adds overhead to this scenario.
+**Metallb** is a powerful layer 3 load balancer but for it's complicated and adds overhead to this scenario.
 But if we want to deploy for an enterprise, we should use it.

 So, We use Ingress and define an Ingress object which is backed by our app service to route external traffic to our app.
+If we deploy Ingress, it will expose a port which we can connect to it and see our app from outside using this port.